usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 Each OSCAL model is represented in multiple, machine readable *formats* (e.g., XML, JSON, YAML), which provide a serialization and encoding mechanism for representing and exchanging OSCAL data, also referred to as *OSCAL content*.

+Individual layers are summarized below, with links to additional layer and model information.
+There is also an [introduction to the OSCAL models](model-concepts/), as well as information related to the [concepts](concepts/) applied to each model and their interaction.

 ## The OSCAL Layers

 The diagram above identifies the OSCAL layers from the bottom up because each higher layer relies on the layer beneath it.
 The following OSCAL layer discussion begins with the bottom layer in the diagram and address each in order moving toward the top of the diagram:
-- Catalog layer
+- Catalog Layer Overview
-- Profile layer
+- Profile Layer Overview
-- Implementation Layer
+- Implementation Layer Overview
-- Assessment Layer
+- Assessment Layer Overview
-- Assessment Results Layer
+- Assessment Results Layer Overview

-### Catalog Layer
+### Catalog Layer Overview

 Cybersecurity frameworks often define a set of **controls** intended to reduce the risk to a system.
 Framework authors typically organize these controls into a **catalog**.